 Materials and Methods

 Data presented in this paper is based on two trips to Skyros, one in April of 2015 and one in the end of March of 2019.
 While the first trip was under decent collecting conditions, with warm and sunny weather, the second trip was during a very cold and windy week, following a very cold winter.
 We used various methods to get as broad and varied sample as possible.
-Specifically we sifted various types of debris, set pitfall traps, swept vegetation, set combined Flight Intercept Trap (FIT) and Malaise trap, and hand collecting from ground-based microhabitats, carcasses found in the wild and in goat, sheep, horse and cow dung.
+Specifically, we sifted various types of debris, set pitfall traps, swept vegetation, set combined Flight Intercept Trap (FIT) and Malaise trap, and hand collecting from ground-based microhabitats, carcasses found in the wild and in goat, sheep, horse and cow dung.
 Most of our sifted material was from leaf litter or other similar plant debris, while a few samples were done sifting soil around grass roots.
 The sifted material was sorted using both Winkler eclectors as well as manually in warm conditions to extract as many specimens as possible.
-Salted water and cheap Greek wine was used as a preservative for the lower pans of the FIT as well as the pitfall traps set.
+Salted water and cheap Greek wine were used as a preservative for the lower pans of the FIT as well as the pitfall traps set.
 All hand- or trap-collected material was eventually preserved in 96% alcohol.